Jandini/Jandini/README.md

 ## Two operating systems on one floppy disk

 I worte boot loader [MULTI.ASM](https://github.com/Jandini/8086/blob/main/MULTI/MULTI.ASM) which allowed me to put two operating systems on one floppy disk.
-User can select operating system from the menu...
+To make it a bit fancy I added animated floppy disk to the code.
+User can select operating system from the menu.

 Microsoft DOS v6.22